-And beyond, help her … and cut her some slack.
+And beyond that, help her … and if she has materially increased sales, well, cut her some slack.
 Let her be good at what she does, especially on the path to $10m ARR and Initial Scale.
 Put her in her zone.
 Then, help her add managers under her that are good at the stuff she is less experienced in.

 No VP of Sales is great at every deal size, every type of customer, and every type of sales.
 Expecting that is a recipe for frustration.
 Even if she kills the plan for this year.
 Because you’ll also see all the places she could have done even better.

 Note: an update of a SaaStr Classic Post